Find Trade Colleges

 $24,017 Avg Student Debt

-Full-time students from New Mexico pay an average of $7,657 in tuition and fees if they choose to attend Western New Mexico University.
-Those students who come from outside the state pay an average of $14,287.
+In-state students pay an average of $7,657 in tuition and fees if they attend Western New Mexico University full time.
+Out-of-state students pay an average of $14,287.
 On average, bachelor’s degree students take out $24,017 in loans while pursuing their degree.
-Of those students who received their degree, 64% were women.
+Around 64% of those degree recipients were women.

 To give an idea of how popular online courses are at the school, 74% of undergraduates took at least one course online in 2020-2021.